TimMangan/App-Info/docs/Windows/Mozilla/Firefox/InstallConfigure.md

 The software has an updater that is implemented as a windows service.
 Disable the service to disable updates.

+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#mozillafirefox

 ## EXE based installer

 The main exe installer supports silent installation: